Breaks and movement for productivity: the science-backed framework

 Consistent timing is more important than perfect conditions.
 If you work from home three days a week and the office two days a week, don’t try to have different break strategies for each environment.
 Instead, commit to the same break schedule regardless of location.
 If your default is a 90-minute work block with a 15-20 minute movement break, do that whether you’re remote or in the office.

 Portable movement strategies: Since your environment changes, develop movement strategies that work anywhere.
 Walking is portable.
 Stretching is portable.
-You don’t need a specific room or equipment.
+You do not need a specific room or equipment.
 You can do them at home or at the office.

 What does a full day using this framework actually look like?